linhnguyen2601/SQL-Projects/Customer Segmentation RFM/README.md

 For customer segmentation, we will base it on 3 factors: **R (Recency)** - Recent purchases, **F (Frequency)** - Frequency of purchases, and **M (Monetary**) - Monetary value, each corresponding to some key customer traits.

-Using RFM analysis can be more effective for understanding customer behavior and tailoring marketing campaigns compared to segmentation based purely on age or geography.
+Using RFM analysis is more effective for understanding customer behavior and tailoring marketing campaigns compared to segmentation based purely on age or geography.
 Here are some reasons why:

 1. Behavioral Insights: